jupyter-server/jupyter_server/docs/source/operators/configuring-extensions.rst

     c.NotebookApp.port = 9999

-A Jupyter Server can automatically load config for multiple enabled extensions.
+A Jupyter Server will automatically load config for each enabled extension.
+You can config each extension by creating a jupyter config file for each extension.